 Air fry the lamb chops:

-- Add the marinated lamb chops to the air fryer basket and cook lamb chops for 5 minutes.
+- Add the marinated lamb chops to the air fryer basket and cook the lamb chops for 5 minutes.
 Then, flip and cook for an additional 4 minutes, or until the lamb chops reach an internal temperature of 145°F for medium-well.

 - Let the lamb chops rest for 5 minutes after air frying to seal in the juices and flavors.